SoftCircuits/PerformanceTester/README.md

 public void Initialize();
 ```

 A method that is called before the test to perform any initialization.
-This initialization is run before the time starts for this test.
+This initialization is run before the timer starts.

 ```cs
 public void Run();